Infertility Treatment in Cuba

 Avoid-Middlemen Option Contacting Cuban Clinics

-Any person wishing to design the treatment program on his own can go to caribemedica and get free of any charge or buy at just EUR 5.- the clinic's of his choice contact details to talk to the attending phisician prior to make any kind of travel arrangements.
+Any person wishing to design the treatment program on his own can buy the clinic's of his choice contact details to talk to the attending phisician prior to make any kind of travel arrangements.

 Some particular topics you would like advice on need a consultation by a professional.
 We encourage foreign patients to contact Cuban clinics directly avoiding middlemen.
 There are four high-end fertility treatment centres all over the island.
 But still IVF and ICSI for foreigners is a very complicated topic to discuss with a Cuban clinic.
 However we advice foreign couples to pick up a clinic in Havana.